 To isolates and resolve difficult network application issues requires using both flow and packet-level data.
 This allows you to isolate issues that might be causing a slow network and then drill-down from flow-level to packet-level, for forensic-level troubleshooting of specific application issues.

 The most common and obvious network traffic performance issues are related to collaborative applications.
 In slow networks, end-users often encounter jitters, loss of packets, when using voice, video or other communications applications.
 These often surface as poor video quality or voice quality.
 Using flow and packet analysis is critical to isolating and quickly resolving these network traffic issues.

 Optimization to Quality of Service Levels

-By definition, network traffic monitoring, is the process for identifying, diagnosing and resolving network issues impacting performance of applications running on the network.
+By definition, network traffic monitoring is the process for identifying, diagnosing, and resolving network issues impacting the performance of applications running on the network.
 To monitor network traffic effectively and resolve network issues quickly, there are five essential steps.
 These steps, along with the right monitoring tools, ensure QoS policies are met and keep networks running optimally.